thunderbird/developer-docs/thunderbird-development/building-thunderbird/windows-build-prerequisites.md

 ### Building Thunderbird

-Now that you have the prerequisites for Windows, make sure you have the source code via the commands on the Getting Started page:
+Now that you have the prerequisites for Windows, make sure you have the source code via the commands on the "Setting up a build environment" page:

-{% page-ref page="../getting-started.md" %}
+{% page-ref page="../setting-up-a-build-environment.md" %}

 Then you can follow the instructions on the Building Thunderbird page: